larrybotha/boot-dev-c-memory-management/README.md

 ## Chapter 3 - pointers

+- the size of pointers is determined by the architecture of the system the process is running on, but it is always consistent within the process
 - variables are human-readable names that refer to data in memory
 - memory is a contiguous array of bytes assigned to a process, where the data is stored